5 security personnel injured in Pak firing along LoC in J-K

 Five security personnel were injured in firing by the Pakistan Army along the LoC in Jammu and Kashmir's Rajouri district on Friday, officials said

-The unproved ceasefire violation took place in Sunderbani sector of the district, they said
+The unprovoked ceasefire violation took place in Sunderbani sector of the district, they said

 The injured were admitted to a hospital, the officials said.